projects-mk/chat-with-documents-quickstart/ideas_for_future_projects.md

 - Submit code documentation ?
 - Scrape financial data from public sources (KRS, bankier, biznesradar) so that user can compare companies on some deeper level ?
 - Assistant (this will scrape data from RSS feeds and save those to vector DB), will accept voice commands and will be able to respond also using voice

- **Idea of this project is to get proficient with creating RAGs** with both, models avaiable through apis and custom huggingface models.